 Trained in General Pediatrics and Pediatric Cardiology in Rostock (Germany) and Kiel (Germany) from 2002-2010 and did additional training in Adult Congenital Heart Disease in Kiel (Germany) which I finished in 2014.
 I specialized in Cardiovascular Magnetic Resonance Imaging (CMR) and have a further special interest in cardiomyopathies.
 Currently, I am working as a consultant pediatric cardiologist at the Royal Brompton Hospital in London (United Kingdom) where I am responsible for the CMR imaging program in pediatric patients and contribute to the care of pediatric patients with acquired and congenital heart disease.
 I received my MD from the Medical University Luebeck in 2006 (Germany) and finished my “Habilitation” (PhD equivalent; University Hospital Kiel, Germany) in 2014.
 Since 2016, I am the secretary of the Association for European Pediatric and Congenital Cardiology Imaging Working Group.

 Dr. Gary Webb is Emeritus Professor of Pediatrics and Internal Medicine at the University of Cincinnati School Of Medicine and a consultant to the Cincinnati Adult Congenital Heart Program at Cincinnati Children’s Hospital.
 Dr. Webb was born in Montreal, and graduated from McGill University Medical School.
 He was the director of the Toronto Congenital Cardiac Centre for Adults from 1986-2004.
 He was president of the Canadian Adult Congenital Heart Network from 1991-2005.
 He was the founding president of the International Society for Adult Congenital Cardiac Disease.
 He moved to the United States in 2004.
 He was at the University of Pennsylvania and Children’s Hospital of Philadelphia from 2004-2009.
-He is married, and has four children.
+He is married, and has three children.